 A group of friends joins them.

-Okay, We're heading to scout Han rapid approach to the bigger rap so we stop as a group.
+Okay, We're heading to scout Hance rapid approach to the bigger rapids so we stop as a group.

-Joe Clementovich also made the t to Colorado with the Davidsons.
+Joe Clementovich also made the trip to Colorado with the Davidsons.

 Nice way to cap it off.